 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-Bad Cough, Mucous, and Blood
+Is Bad Cough, Mucous, and Blood Cancer?

 Before you had the surgery, you probably got a PET scan and during the surgery your surgeons most likely had checked for any local spread of cancer before they removed a section of your right lung.
 However, it is still possible to have a recurrence.
 Usually periodic surveillance CT scans are scheduled.
 Not sure when your last CT was.